 - to create Nordic synergy within forest research by granting support to networks, research meetings, projects, joint utilisation of unique research facilities etc.

 - to promote the development of new research areas through initiating networks and task forces

 - to promote research cooperation with countries in the Baltic Sea region and neighbours in the Atlantic region

 - to strengthen the role of Nordic forest research in European collaboration and encourage Nordic forest researchers to take part in international projects

 SNS was established in 1972.
-The activities in SNS are governed by statutes, adopted by the Nordic Council of Ministers (2001, 2008).
-The board of SNS has two members from each country (Denmark, Finland, Iceland, Norway, Sweden) and one observer from the independent areas of Åland, Faroe Islands and Greenland.
+The activities of SNS are governed by statutes, adopted by the Nordic Council of Ministers (2001, 2008).
+The SNS board has two members from each country (Denmark, Finland, Iceland, Norway, Sweden) and one observer from the independent areas of Åland, Faroe Islands and Greenland.
 Members represent research institutes, research funding bodies, forest administration agencies, forest owners and industrial interests.
 Board meetings are held twice a year.

 SNS has an annual budget of app.
 700.000 Euro, most of which is allocated through research grants to projects and networking activities.
 SNS is continuously evaluated by the Officials Committee for Fishery, Agriculture, Food and Forestry (EK-FJLS) under the Nordic Council of Ministers.
 SNS supports two forest-related scientific journals: Scandinavian Journal of Forest Research and Wood Material Science and Engineering.
-News about forest reseach in the Nordic region is published bi-monthly in News & Views.
+News about forest research and updates on the forest sector in the Nordic region are published eight times a year in News & Views newsletter.